In this article:

 - Create Organizational or Team goals

-- Goals—even Restricted goals—if any user within their admin scope is either the Owner or a Contributor of the goal, the Focused Admin will be able to edit the goal.
+- Goals—even Restricted goals—if an employee within their administration scope is either the Owner or a Contributor of the goal, the Focused Admin will be able to edit the goal.

 - 1-on-1 conversations for any users within their administration scope who are answering the the Employee topics.

 - Launch single cycles for: